 But the most classic example of an unwarranted return is when the buyer uses the item then sends it back for a refund.
 Think prom time.
-The buyer purchases a dress enjoys the night of her life then returns it to you.
+The buyer purchases a dress, enjoys the night of her life, and then returns it to you.
 In the worst case, she'll claim she's doing so because the dress is damaged in some way—damage she might be responsible for herself.

 The most common types of payment fraud are credit card fraud and PayPal payments made with stolen accounts.
 Both can leave the seller holding the bag.
 Paying with checks or bad money orders are also common methods.